kevintah/kevintah/README.md

 - 🔭 I’m currently working on Physics/Engineering related things
 - 🌱 I’m currently learning data science
 - 👯 I’m looking to collaborate on whatever --  let me know
 - 🤔 I’m looking for help with one of my projects.
-Check out the repository called <a Hopen src="https://github.com/kevintah/Hopen" alt="Hopen" /></a>
+Check out the repository called  [Hopen](https://github.com/kevintah/Hopen)
-- 💬 Ask me about anything
+- 💬 Ask me about anything you like
 - 📫 How to reach me: kevintah@yahoo.com; Call me at 818-310-5698
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: I can do back flips